Finite phase coherence time of a bosonic quantum field at the Boltzmann equilibrium: I. Introduction

 Calculations and analyses of coherence times typically rely on the knowledge of the spectrum of the given quantum system.
-In a Bose-Einstein condensate below the critical temperature, most of the particles in the Bose gas search to populate the ground state of the system, so that a macroscopic occupation of the ground state mode with a typically centered spatial distribution occurs below the critical temperature for Bose-Einstein condensation with the characteristics of a coherent matter wave \cite{ref-4}, since all the particles' wave functions tend to interfere at the center of the external confinement.
+In a Bose-Einstein condensate below the critical temperature, most of the particles in the Bose gas search to populate the ground state of the system, so that a macroscopic occupation of the ground state mode with a typically centered spatial distribution occurs below the critical temperature for Bose-Einstein condensation with the characteristics of a coherent matter wave \cite{ref-4}.
+In the condensed state, all the particles' wave functions typically tend to constructively interfere at the center of the external confinement.
 This happens because each of the particles can in principle tunnel from the ground state to a (multimode) excited state of the single-particle spectrum, because of the large energy uncertainty below the critical temperature.
-As a consequence of such single-particle coherence from tunneling as described above, each particle is thus in general in a superposition of a state with the localization characteristics of the single-particle ground state, and one or multiple of the excited single-particle states.
-The large coherence time achieved this way is a precursor for Bose-Einstein condensation, where the coherence time $t$ is required to be sufficiently large to allow the different single-particle wave functions to interfere constructively and coherently - i. e. in particular larger than the oscillation time of particles among the different single-particle quantum states a particle in the Bose gas may coherently populate.
+As a consequence of such single-particle coherence from tunneling as described above, each particle is thus in general in a superposition of a state with the localization characteristics of the single-particle ground state, and one or multiple of the excited single-particle states - with interfering forward and backward propagating components of the wave fields.
+The coherence achieved this way is a precursor for Bose-Einstein condensation, where the coherence time is required to be sufficiently large to allow the different single-particle wave functions to interfere constructively and coherently - i. e. in particular larger than the oscillation time of particles among the different single-particle quantum states a particle in the Bose gas may coherently populate.